wallarm/product-documentation/docs/4.4/index.md

 The Wallarm solution protects APIs, microservices and web applications from OWASP API Top 10 threats, API abuse and other automated threats with no manual rule configuration and ultra‑low false positives.

+!!! info "Newer version is available"
+    The newer version of the Wallarm node has been released.
+[What is new in the latest version](/updating-migrating/what-is-new/)

 <div class="navigation">
 <a href="./quickstart/" class="navigation-card">
     <h3>Quick start</h3>